jamiebrynes7/spatialos-sdk-rs/README.md

 To run the example project, you will need to:

-1. Install cargo-spatial: `cargo install --path ./cargo-spatial`
-2. Navigate to `project-example`
+1. Navigate to `project-example`
-3. Run `cargo spatial local launch`
+2. Run `cargo spatial local launch`

 This will start a local deployment of SpatialOS with one entity.
 The entity will have the `Example` component described in `project-example/schema/example.schema`.